740 East Foothill Boulevard

 Will any of the apartment homes be set aside for homeless seniors?

 Yes.
-100% of the apartment homes will be set aside for seniors experiencing or at risk of homelessness.
+Aside from the unit occupied by the onsite property manager, 100% of the apartment homes will be set aside for seniors experiencing or at risk of homelessness.

 What is permanent supportive housing?